SemDiff4BinaryDetection/SemDiff4BinaryDetection/README.md

 ##### Graph Generation

-Once open IDA pro and load the binary, under plugin you can find the "binary similarity detection" or press F8.
+1. Once open IDA pro and load the binary, under plugin you can find the "binary similarity detection" or press F8.
 Click this button, then current binary's symbolic files will be generated under the path you changed for "working_path".
 A folder with the name same as the binary loaded will be generated in the "working_path".
 Within the folder is a list of folders which are named by each functions in the binary.
 For each function, we output a 0_output.txt file recording the symbolic expressions and a IR_output.txt file recording the control flow.

-The 0_output.txt contains the symbolic formula that can be very complex.
-To simplify it, run compare_sim/write_IR.py.
+2. Since the 0_output.txt contains the symbolic formula that can be very complex, to simplify it, run: ``` python compare_sim/write_IR.py ```
 This generates a IR_output1.txt and a IR_output1_simplified.pickle for each function, which represent the symplified key instructions.

 ##### Graph Diffing
-Run compare_sim/IR_graphcheck_IRs_similarity.py and input two binaries you want to check similarity against each other.
+3. Run ```python compare_sim/IR_graphcheck_IRs_similarity.py``` and input two binaries you want to check similarity against each other.
 This will output a sim.txt file under each function folder.
 Then extract functions with at least 5 blocks (If you have Asm2vec, you can extract the same functions as Asm2vec through copy_same_files function in compare_sim/check_output/).

-Lastly, check precision@1 score by running main function in compare_sim/check_output/ .
+4. Lastly, check precision@1 score by running main function in compare_sim/check_output/ .

 <!--
 **SemDiff4BinaryDetection/SemDiff4BinaryDetection** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.